 Your email address is required if you wish to comment or contact me.
 This is to help authenticate real users and to deliver your message to me.
 It will never be shared with anybody else (I hate spam too) and you’re not going to get any emails from me except for any automated ones I set up to confirm your comment or contact (unless your contact request asks me to get in touch, of course).
 For security and to prevent spamming, the system collects your IP address from which you made the comment and this is recorded alongside the comment.
 That data is stored on my servers which, as I have mentioned, are located with Dreamhost in the US.

-In addition, if you comment, I will receive an email which will include some of the details about your comment to allow me to moderate comments on the site.
 If you use the contact form then I will receive an email containing your message.
 My email provider is also located in the US.
 Therefore, if you are from within the EU, you should be aware that these basic details will be sent outside of the European Union but it’s really no different then sending a email to somebody which, I imagine, you do quite a lot anyway.